summertocode/til/github/basics.md

 ---
 - Using 3 of - this, makes line break, example above
 2 spaces at the end of the line for the new line
-  Just found out It also indent as well.
+  Just found out It also indent as well. under "-" this